Important dates

 1. Designing a project brief in consultation with the student – setting out weekly targets, resources and milestones related to attending the research site each week throughout the six-week research project.

 2. Ensuring the Scholar has a daily contact point, normally in the Department where the project is based.
-This might be a research postgraduate student, an academic colleague, a member of support staff, or equivalent if the project work is not campus based.
+This might be a research postgraduate student, an academic colleague, a member of support staff, or an equivalent if the project work is not campus based.

 3. Providing appropriate levels of supervision.
 This should include a minimum of a formal face to face meeting at the start and end of the project, as well as weekly contact by telephone, email, Teams or Skype to check academic progress and personal wellbeing.